Terms and Conditions

 (a) we will contact you as soon as reasonably possible to notify you; and

 (b) our obligations under these Terms will be suspended and the time for performance of our obligations will be extended for the duration of the Event Outside Our Control.
 We will arrange a new date for performance of the Services with you after the Event Outside Our Control is over.

-16.3 You may cancel your account affected by an Event Outside Our Control which has continued for more than 30 days.
+15.3 You may cancel your Membership in the event that it is affected by an Event Outside Our Control which has continued for more than 30 days.
 To cancel please contact us.
 If you opt to cancel we will refund the price you have paid, less the charges reasonably and actually incurred us by in performing the Services up to the date of the occurrence of the Event Outside Our Control.

 (a) if delivered personally, on signature of a delivery receipt or at the time the notice is left at the proper address;

 (b) if sent by pre-paid first class post or other next working day delivery service, at 9.00am on the second working day after posting; or

 (c) if sent by email, at 9.00 am the next working day after transmission.